shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

     ]);
 }
 ```
-However, the `TranslatedField` is only a container for all other fields, for example a `FloatField` can be inserted here if the value should also be translatable.
+However, the `TranslatedField` is only a container for all other fields, for example a `FloatField`
+can be inserted here if the value should also be translatable.

-### Foreign Keys
+### Foreign keys
 Next we want to link the product entity with a manufacturer.
-This means a foreign key must be added to the product in which a manufacturer id is stored.
+This means a foreign key must be
+added to the product in which a manufacturer id is stored.

 But what is a foreign key?
-A foreign key is used to define that the value of this field refers to a record in another table.
-This allows us to create links between tables.
+A foreign key is used to define that the value of this field refers
+to a record in another table.
+This allows us to create links between tables/entities.

-However, as we also want to make sure that only existing manufacturer ids can be stored, as otherwise we would quickly produce inconsistent data in the system, the ORM should do a cross-check.
+However, we also want to make sure that only existing manufacturer ids can be stored,
+as otherwise we would quickly produce inconsistent data in the system.
+So the ORM should do a cross-check.
 For this we can use a field of class `FkField`.
 ```php
 public static function getFields(): FieldCollection
 {